Hair Loss

 What is the success rate of JAK inhibitors for alopecia areata?

-Success rates vary depending on the severity of alopecia and the specific JAK inhibitor used.
-Clinical trials for baricitinib and ritlecitinib have shown significant scalp hair regrowth (e.g., 80% or more scalp coverage) in a substantial percentage of patients with severe alopecia areata, often ranging from 30% to over 50% of participants after several months to a year of treatment.
-Individual results can differ.
+Success rates can vary depending on the specific JAK inhibitor, the severity and duration of alopecia areata, and individual patient response.
+Clinical trials for approved JAK inhibitors like baricitinib (Olumiant) and ritlecitinib (Litfulo) have shown significant scalp hair regrowth (e.g., 80% or more scalp coverage) in a substantial percentage of patients (often 30-50% or more) after 9-12 months of treatment, particularly in those with severe alopecia areata.

 How long do I need to take JAK inhibitors for hair regrowth?